 R Programming

-In a short period, R has outpaced several programming languages to become one of the most prominent languages in data science.
+In a short period, R has outpaced several programming languages to become one of the most prominent languages.

 R enables design for a plethora of statistical models.
 The public R package archive consists of contributed packages from almost 8,000 networks.
 Statisticians use it to perform tasks for regression.
 R also offers data visualization with support for different forms of charts.